Hotmoka/hotmoka/README.md

 the only dependency of the smart contracts will be the runtime of Takamaka, `io-takamaka-code`, taken from Maven.

+### Moka <a name="moka">

 You will need to `moka` tool to interact with a Hotmoka node, install code in the node and run transactions in the node.
 The latest version of the tool can be downloaded from [https://github.com/Hotmoka/hotmoka/releases](https://github.com/Hotmoka/hotmoka/releases).
 We report below installation instructions for `moka`.
-Moreover, you will need Java JDK version at least 11 installed in your computer and a recent version of Maven.
+In order to run the tool, you will need Java JDK version at least 11 installed in your computer and a recent version of Maven.

 #### Linux

 You should download and untar the latest release into the directory where you want to install `moka`.
-For instance, assuming that the latest version is `1.0.2` and that you want to install it under `~/Opt/moka`, you can run the following commands:
+For instance, assuming that the latest version is `1.0.4` and that you want to install it under `~/Opt/moka`, you can run the following commands:

 ```shell